Coimbatore Suburban Railway

-Coimbatore Broad Gauge Metro Railway Cum Coimbatore Suburban Railway or Kovai Metro Cum Suburban Railway is a Broad Gauge Metro Cum Suburban railway planned for Coimbatore city.
-The circular railway line will help run through Coimbatore Junction, Podanur, Vellalore, Irugur, Singanallur, Pilamedu and Coimbatore North.
-This will certainly help decongest the city roads since this circular line passes through the main parts of Coimbatore city and ends within the coimbatore city limits, so this circular line is an urban line.
+Coimbatore suburban is an urban transit planned for Coimbatore city..
 Restoration of old Main Line (Which was Broad Gauge Vellore Station) Nanjundapuram Railway link line lengths 1 km will help plan circular urban electric train track.
 A senior official with the Salem division says, "if the revival of an old line can bring about so many benefits, it can be considered".
 However, Implementation of this project gets delayed due to the Proposed Coimbatore Metro.